 I used to be an able-bodied until my family and I met with a vehicular accident that fractured and dislocated two levels of my spine on December 30, 1996.
 After I was operated on, my lower limbs became paralyzed and I use the wheelchair full time ever since.
 I was at the height of my youth when this occurred, about to graduate from college and was enlisting the myriad plans I wanted to do then.

-After making myself strong, I went back to school, pursued graduate school and started working.
+After making myself strong, I went back to school and started working.
 I would never experience God’s amazing grace if not for my acquired disability.
 "And he said unto me, My grace is sufficient for thee: for my strength is made perfect in weakness.
 Most gladly therefore will I rather glory in my infirmities, that the power of Christ may rest upon me."
 (2 Corinthians 12:9)